JayeshNaidu/Python-Firewall-Simulator/README.md

 # Python Firewall Simulator

-This is a simple Python script that simulates basic firewall functionality by generating random IP addresses and checking them against predefined firewall rules.
+This is a Python script that simulates firewall functionality by generating random IP addresses and checking them against predefined firewall rules.

 ## Features